 Here are a few pointers to keep in mind:

-- Sexual pleasure means different things for everyone.
+- Sexual pleasure means different things to everyone.

 - You don’t just have sex to make babies (procreate).
 Sexual activities should be fun for everyone.